-For a great resource on spiritual maturity, check out this book: Emotionally Healthy Spirituality: Unleash a Revolution in Your Life in Christ by I’m reading through it now and am loving how convicting it is to me!
+For a great resource on spiritual maturity, check out this book: Emotionally Healthy Spirituality: Unleash a Revolution in Your Life in Christ by Peter Scazzero I’ve read it and loved how convicting it was to me!
 God is speaking to me through the words of the author.

 Because He Lives,